Baremone Pass is an unforgettable Italian journey

-Passo Baremone (also known as the Passo del Mare), is a high mountain pass at an elevation of 1,450 m above the sea level, located in the Italian group of Passo di Croce Domini between Val Sabbia and the Val Trompia (Brescia) and it links Lago d'Idro with Mella, through the Passo del Maniva and belongs to the Alps.
+Passo Baremone is a high mountain pass at an elevation of 1.450m (4,757ft) above the sea level, located in the province of Brescia, in the Lombardy region of Italy.
 The pass is traversed by the spectacular Anfo ridge road.

+The road is 20.1km (12.48 miles) long, running east-west from Anfo to Passo del Maniva.
+The drive has it all: important rock fall risk, unsecured precipices, dangerous drop offs, tight corners and a narrow, full of holes way.
+The road has a maximum grade of 12 percent and the speed is limited to 20 km/h.
+It is closed to vehicles with a width of 2,50m and a height of 3,20m.
+It has never had much traffic because the bad conditions of the road where abundant stones are scattered.
+Since there was clearly no effort made to make the road again consistently navigable, this state is expected to continue.
 Different excursions depart from the pass.
-The most important ones are to Corna Blacca (2,000 m), Forte di Cima Ora and the complex of Rocca d'Anfo, fortification of the Napoleonic period, very interesting for its history and militar value.
+The most important ones are to Corna Blacca (2,000 m), Forte di Cima Ora and the complex of Rocca d'Anfo, fortification of the Napoleonic period, very interesting for its history and military value.
 Starting from Anfo, the ascent is 11.26 km long.
 Over this distance, the elevation gain is 1.012 meters and the average percentage is 9 %.